Actindo-AG/Documentation/Magento2/Integration/01_ManageMagento2Connection.md

 #### Prerequisites

-A Magento 2 connection has been established.
+A Magento 2 connection has been established and synchronized.

 #### Procedure